jeffcai/reader-digest/prompt_history.md

 ```
   - how to name .env file when npm start to make sure it reads correct file?

+- prompts:
+ - how to resolve the issue: after running 'nohup npm run start > out.log 2>&1 &' in Ali Cloud ECS for some time like 1 hour, the frontend is somehow down.
+ - how to stop using pm2?

+- git log: support social login integration with Github and Google
+- prompts:
+  - if is there any free SaaS service for enabling social login like integration with Github or Google?
+  - choose to use Logto (Community Cloud), start the integration

+### template for git log and prompts

 - git log:
 - prompts:
+  -

 ## future functions